The title pretty much says it, but let's explain ...

 “Government is instituted for the common good; for the protection, safety, prosperity, and happiness of the people; and not for the profit, honor, or private interest of any one man, family, or class of men; therefore, the people alone have an incontestable, unalienable, and indefeasible right to institute government; and to reform, alter, or totally change the same, when their protection, safety, prosperity, and happiness require it.” ~ John Adams, Thoughts on Government, 1776

-It's long past time to bring about legislative change that will return worker pay to the same trajectory as worker productivity, which is still on the rise.
-Call your Representatives in Congress and tell them to change the dialog and start talking about the serious problem wage stagnation.
-Tell them we need solutions which insist that employers pay sufficiently to keep employees off low-income taxpayer programs.
+It's long past time to bring about legislative change that will return worker pay to the same trajectory as worker productivity, which is still on the rise while income is not.
+Call your Representatives in Congress and tell them to change the dialog and start talking about the serious problem of wage stagnation.
+Tell them we need solutions that insist employers pay wages sufficient to keep employees off low-income taxpayer programs.

 Stagnant worker compensation